anthony-meza/PO_HPC_Workshop/README.md

 - [Spinning up a Jupyter notebook ](#spinning-up-a-jupyter-notebook)

 ## Installing Miniforge on Poseidon
-We have already created a script for you which install ``micromamba`` and installs the packages necessary to participate in the workshop.
+We have already created a script for you which installs ``micromamba`` and the packages necessary to participate in the workshop.
 To download the script, log in to Poseidon from Terminal (if using Mac/Linux) or Powershell (Windows)

 `